 Money Purchase = value of contributions

-Defined Benefit = Pension Input Amount minus member contributions (technically you have to add in all pension input amounts and remove the member contributions but this amounts to the same thing and is simpler)
+Defined Benefit = Pension Input Amount minus member contributions (technically you have to add in the total pension input amounts and subtract the member contributions but this amounts to the same thing and is simpler)

 5) Subtract the amount of any taxable lump sum pension death benefit paid to the individual in that tax year